 Approximately half of the available art is ready to hang.
 On average an agency can expect, and must arrange, to frame roughly half of their selected works.
 The Art Connection will offer you connections to local framers who offer a discount to The Art Connection’s partners.

 The Art Connection encourages recipient agencies to acknowledge the donations in writing, mention the donations in an article, newsletter, or annual report, include a web-link on their site, and invite the art donors to an upcoming reception at the agency.

 How do agencies care for the art?

 Recipient agencies are committed to caring for art and must sign an agreement that they will do so.
 The Donee Agreement stipulates that they keep the art secure, exhibit the art in a visible location, not alter or deface the art, and not sell or give the art away.
-The Art Connection reviews art placements to ensure that agencies fulfill their responsibilities by distributing a Six Month Report and scheduling an Inventory Visit to verify all artwork is accounted for, framed, and hung securely, and installed with its corresponding stickers and plaques.
+The Art Connection reviews art placements to ensure that agencies fulfill their responsibilities by distributing a Six Month Report and as resources permit, scheduling an Inventory Visit to verify all artwork is accounted for, framed, and hung securely, and installed with its corresponding stickers and plaques.